jonlpersson/ed-latimore/site/_posts/2020-06-05-how-to-be-chill-in-5-steps.md

 So what will make you happy?

 It’s not that the absence of material objects will make you happy.
-It's that focusing on things that endure will bring you the most fulfillment.
+It’s that focusing on things that endure will bring you the most fulfillment.

 Experiences and relationships increase in strength and value over time.
 Most objects deteriorate and depreciate.